Developing the Educators of Tomorrow

 Undergraduates may study for a B.S. in Industrial Technology or a B.S. in Information Technology Services.
 Graduates can undertake the Master of Science in Technology or Master of Science in Instructional Technology (either through on-campus or online learning).

-Other options are Educational Specialist with Concentration in Educational Technology and Ph.D. in Instructional Systems and Workforce Development.
+Other options are Educational Specialist with a concentration in Educational Technology and a Ph.D. in Instructional Systems and Workforce Development.

-Mississippi State University’s Kinesiology department is part of the College of Education.
-It is dedicated to studies in exercise, health, sports and physiology, exploring the relationship between the human form and such diverse areas as neuroscience, sociology and more.
+As the university's largest major, the Department of Kinesiology is a part of the College of Education.
+It is dedicated to studies in exercise, health, sport and physiology, exploring the relationship between the human form and such diverse areas as neuroscience, sociology and more.

 Undergraduate programs are Clinical Exercise Physiology, Health Fitness Studies, Physical Education and Coaching, and Sport Studies.